Pet Club Newsletter Sept 2013

 FOOTPRINTS – a DOG MOVIE

 Footprints is based on the true story of a man who was abandoned as a child.
 Once he becomes an adult, he adopts an “unadoptable,” abused dog.
 The dog proves difficult to train, but once she grows to trust her master, they impact lives around them in ways only God could have imagined.
 Many of us sometimes feel useless, but God can use us to be a blessing to others.
 Watch how this man feels called to use his dog to serve God.
 At first he was afraid of public speaking, but, like Jeremiah in the Bible, God said to him, “Don’t be afraid of their faces, for I am with you.”
 Jeremiah 1, 4-10.
-Get the DVD or watch the trailer here:
+Get the DVD!

 Till next time